 Moving is a tedious task that almost everyone dreads.
 Not only that it is a stressful process, but it also involves risk—especially when it comes to moving your furniture.
 You cannot leave it to someone inexperienced because of the high value both in monetary terms and emotional attachment.
 Hence, hiring professional furniture movers is vital.
-Here are a few things to remember when deciding to hire the movers.
+Here are a few things to remember when deciding to hire movers.

 Ask for Recommendations

-You might have someone in your friends or family who have moved sometime earlier or just recently.
+You might have someone in your friends or family who has moved sometime earlier or just recently.
 Ask them how they got their furniture moved and if their movers came through.
 Be it moving down the street or switching states, you should ask for recommendations.

 It is not very difficult in this day and age—thanks to the expanding digital space.
 Even if you do not know someone who can help you with a recommendation, you can always ask people on online forums or your social media friends and followers.